mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A tree with `n` leaves has `2*n - 1` nodes.
 For example, the above tree has 7 leaves (A, B, C, D, E, F, G) and 13 nodes.

-Leaves are given an index, starting at 0 from the left to n-1 at the right.
+Each leaf is given an _index_ (or _leaf index_), starting at `0` from the left to `n-1` at the right.

+There are multiple ways that an implementation might represent a ratchet tree in memory.
+For example, left-balanced binary trees can be represented as an array of nodes, with node relationships computed based on nodes' indices in the array.
+Or a more traditional representation of linked node objects may be used.
+{{array-based-trees}} and {{link-based-trees}} provide some details on how to implement the tree operations required for MLS in these representations.
+MLS places no requirements on implementations' internal representations of ratchet trees.
+An implementation MAY use any tree representation and associated algorithms, as long as they produce correct protocol messages.

 ## Ratchet Tree Nodes {#resolution-example}